focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 ## MCU mounting footgun

 Mounting the MCU revealed that my MCU had one extra through hole per side compared to the footprint on my PCB.
 So I had to figure out if the extra empty hole was supposed to be the one closest to the USB connector or the one furthest away.
 I also had to snip one of my pin headers off to make it match the PCB footprint.
-I studied the pinout a bunch and tried to reason that reset should map to reset, etc, but it's tricky because my MCU footprint is reversible and has jumpers so everything is like "this is reset, unless you soldered one of these jumper pads, in which case it is no longer reset, but exactly how all that cleverness works out is really tricky to keep track of".
+I studied the pinout a bunch and tried to reason that reset should map to reset, etc, but it's tricky because my MCU footprint is reversible and has jumpers so everything is like "this is reset, unless you soldered one of these jumper pads, in which case it is no longer reset", but exactly how all that cleverness works out is really tricky to keep track of.
 This was extra fun because the microscopic hole labels on the MCU are mostly between the through holes and it's not clear if the label applies to the hole above or below the label, and even studying the ends of the row don't really clear it up.
 But in the end I was pretty sure I needed my rows and columns starting on the holes farthest from USB, so I mounted it that way, and it ended up being correct.

 {{ figureflickr(url="https://live.staticflickr.com/65535/53713640443_e8cdbe9efe_o_d.jpg" caption="Planing the details and getting confirmation before soldering the MCUs to the PCBs") }}